luigifcruz/PyRadio/README.md

 - RTL-SDR

 ## Roadmap
+This is a list of unfinished tasks that I pretend to pursue soon.
+Pull requests are more than welcome!
 - [ ] Make scripts more configurable.
 - [ ] Add headless audio script.
 - [ ] Validate fixed sample-rate SDR.